Perspectives that Matter

 Dr. Paul Fleming: If you look at PPCP from the outside today, you’d see we’re a large physician group: 40 offices, more than 125 providers spanning eight counties across South Carolina.
 But if you dig a little deeper into our roots, you’d see that we truly pride ourselves on being an innovative organization, not just a large one.

 Since our founding in 1997 by seven local physicians—including Dr. Castellone—we’ve grown from the original three primary care practices to become the largest independently owned physician group in our state.
 We were among the first physician groups in the country to adopt a fully integrated electronic health record, in 1999.
-Our group was the first in the state to launch a patient-centered medical home (PCMH) program; we formed an accountable care organization for patients with traditional Medicare to optimize patient outcomes/control costs … and more recently, we partnered with agilon health to increase the quality of care being provided to Medicare Advantage patients.
+Our group was the first in the state to launch a patient-centered medical home (PCMH) program, and we formed an accountable care organization for patients with traditional Medicare to optimize patient outcomes/control costs.

 Our care coordination team—which includes pharmacists, social workers, and registered dietitians—has provided free patient education classes and one-on-one patient consults for nearly 10 years.
 Regardless of age or health condition, we want all our patients to feel empowered to take control of their own health.